Walking in Calderdale, West Yorkshire

 - People’s Park, Halifax

 - Centre Vale Park, Todmorden

-The long period of hot weather has meant there is an increased risk of moorland fires in #Calderdale.
+Long periods of hot weather can lead to an increased risk of moorland fires in #Calderdale.
 Please take care when out and about in moorlands around Calderdale and West Yorkshire.
 Click here for more advice about staying safe on the moorlands.